© S I Richards

 The image of Jamie being tossed into the air and smashed against the wall of the cabin flashes through my mind as clear as a film-clip.
 I shake my head to erase it.

-‘What happened to the pilot?
-Where’s Doctor Baines?’
-I ask, but there’s no reply.
+‘What happened to the pilot and Doctor Baines?’
+I ask.
+There’s no reply.

-We sit in silence, dazed, staring at each other as the stormy red sky crackles overhead and throws an unnatural glow over everything in the boat.
+We sit dazed, as the stormy red sky crackles overhead and throws a weird, unnatural glow over everything in the boat.

-Jamie drives me mad at times - he’s so perfect.
-He’s good looking, clever, sporty, but he’s exactly the kind of person you need in an emergency like this.
-He wants to be a marine biologist, and he knows everything there is to know about the great outdoors.
-He knows how to start a fire, build a waterproof shelter, set up a camp and hunt for food.
-I wrack my brains to think of what he would do now, so I can do it instead.
-But the very idea of me rescuing the family is ridiculous.
-I feel useless.
+Jamie drives me mad at times.
+He’s so perfect.
+He’s good looking, clever and sporty.
+He knows everything there is to know about the great outdoors.
+He knows how to start a fire, build a shelter and hunt for food—basically he’s exactly the kind of person you need in an emergency like this.
+I wrack my brains to think of what he would do now, so that *I* can do it instead and, just for a minute, I imagine *me* rescuing my family, *me* being the practical one, *me* having the survival skills.
+I’d laugh if it wasn’t so ridiculous.

 Dad moves over to check the automatic beacon.
-Its regular distress signals are supposed to tell the Air-Sea Rescue services exactly where to find us.
+The regular distress signals it beams out are supposed to tell the Air-Sea Rescue services exactly where to find us.
 He straightens up slowly and says, ‘It’s not working.’

+Mum frowns.
 ‘How will anyone know where we are then?’
-Mum asks uneasily.

-At first Dad says nothing; he just looks for a long time at Jamie slumped unconscious in the bottom of the dinghy.
-‘They won’t.’
+At first Dad says nothing; he just looks for a long time at Jamie, unconscious, in the bottom of the dinghy.

-I pull out three new white lab coats, crisp and clean in their cellophane wrappers.
-At least we can wave them if a rescue plane flies over.
-I rummage further down through the mess of scientific papers, reports and notebooks.
-Garish, fluorescent laboratory stickers scream out:
+I pull out three new white lab coats, crisp and clean in their cellophane wrappers—at least we can wave them if a rescue plane flies over us.
+I burrow further down through the mess of scientific papers, reports, notebooks and garish, fluorescent laboratory stickers that scream out: *Warning!
+Bio-hazard!*

 ‘Dad, I’ve got your mobi…’

-I don’t want to believe my eyes, so I do it again, forcing myself to ignore the worsening seasickness.
-This time I catch a glimpse of something white floating on the surface of the water.
+I don’t want to believe my eyes, so I do it again, trying to ignore the worsening seasickness.
+This time I catch a glimpse of something floating on the surface of the water.

 There’s no sign of the pilot.

 We take almost ten minutes to row to her through the storm.
-None of us say it, but we all know that we’re racing to reach her before the sharks do.
+None of us say it, but we all know that we’re racing to reach her before the sharks realise she’s there.
 Although she’s clinging to a piece of floating wreckage, she’s still clutching her designer handbag and high-heeled shoes.

 ‘Don’t you know?
 We’re in the middle of the Bermuda Triangle.’